Development of the telephone systems in the Cockermouth area

 By 1940 Bassenthwaite Lake exchange was automatic.

-The small size and proximity of our villages to Cockermouth made it more sensible just to run telephone wires into a town such as Cockermouth as is still the case now.
+The small size and proximity of our villages to Cockermouth made it more sensible just to run telephone wires into a town such as Cockermouth as is still the case now, though at that time they were probably mainly open uninsulated wires between porcelain insulators on telephone poles from the villages all the way back into Cockermouth.

 By 1949 it appears that Cockermouth Telephone exchange had become automatic, with four digit numbers.
 Some of these four digit numbers had appeared in directories five years before, suggesting that plans were being made for the transfer.
 No doubt the war delayed this progress drastically, as great efforts had to be made in installing new telephone exchanges in many parts of the country to replace those wrecked by bombing.
 This would have left plans on hold whilst equipment intended for Cockermouth had to be diverted for this work.